Nine-Day Countdown to Going VEGAN

 Day 6: Take a close look at your cosmetics.

-You may be surprised to find out that thousands of animals might be poisoned and killed for your favourite brand of lipstick or shampoo.
 Browse through the list of companies that do and don’t test on animals and pledge to use only cruelty-free cosmetics.

 Day 7: Silk is cruel.